Quito – Otavalo – Papallacta – Amazon – Baños – Cotopaxi – Galápagos

-✔ Explore the breathtaking city of Quito, situated high up in the snow-capped Andean mountains at the foot of the Pichincha Volcano, and the vibrant market of Otavalo for a taste of Ecuadorean culture and Spanish colonial history and architecture.
+✔ Explore the breathtaking city of Quito, situated high up in the snow-capped Andean mountains, the vibrant market of Otavalo, and Ecuador’s natural wonders, including hot springs, waterfalls and volcanoes.

-✔ Witness the amazing biological diversity of the tropical rainforest, home to a vast array of birds and plant species, from your jungle lodge in the Amazon basin.
+✔ Discover the largest rainforest in the world, home to a vast array of wildlife and plant species, from your jungle lodge in the Amazon basin.

-✔ Discover the natural wonders and amazing biodiversity of the Galápagos on a unique 4-night private cruise through the southern and eastern islands of the archipelago, home to some of the best snorkelling spots and most diverse and impressive marine wildlife around.
+✔ Witness the amazing biodiversity of the Galápagos on a unique 4-night private cruise through the southern and eastern islands of the archipelago, home to some of the best snorkelling spots and most diverse marine wildlife around.
 Get up close and personal with sea lions, tortoises, prancing blue-footed boobies, marine iguanas and a host of unusual species both on land and sea.

-✔ A small group tour of 16 people makes it an intimate and personalized experience, allowing you to truly immerse yourself in the discovery of these diverse countries.
+✔ A small group tour of 16 people makes it an intimate and personalized experience, allowing you to truly immerse yourself in the discovery of this diverse country.

 Depart for Ecuador.